When a contract is breached, a series of remedies may become available, depending on the seriousness of the breach of contract.

 - what would have happened if the breach had not taken place (and the contract was performed).

-Beyond these fundamental rules of for awards of damages, calculations to arrive at the measure of damages can get complicated.
+Beyond these fundamental rules for awards of damages, calculations to arrive at the measure of damages can get complicated.

 The calculations involve factors designed to make award of damages fair to both parties, in the circumstances of the case, because these factors are in play: